arangodb/arangodb/Documentation/DocuBlocks/Rest/Collections/put_api_collection_truncate.md

 @RESTQUERYPARAM{compact,boolean,optional,}
 If *true* (default) then the storage engine is told to start a compaction in order to free up disk space.
-This can be resource intense.
+This can be resource intensive.
 If the only intention is to start over with an empty collection, specify *false*.

 @RESTDESCRIPTION